Saturday, September 17, 2016

 Trade, Respect, Fight!

 Ultimately, Frontier is all about trade and trying to earn yourself the means for a lucrative lifestyle through the adventures of space and exploring the heavens.
-Use your galactic map to explore a 3D perspective of creation to plan a route, dig for information to find out what they need, and then buy in bulk to earn lots of cash.
+Use your galactic map to explore a 3D perspective of creation to plan a route, dig for information to find out what's needed, then buy in bulk to earn lots of cash.

-Enjoy your journey but prepare thyself because nothing beats making your first hyperspace jump - very exciting!!
-This automatically ends once you are within the vicinity of your destination, but the distance to travel is still huge, so don't forget to use the Stardreamer buttons to pass the time quicker!
-Auto-docking is finally supported and, once you've boarded, get details of goods sold to reap the biggest profits.
-Also, before you begin looking for another trade route, remember to refuel your ship otherwise you won't be able to make another hyperspace jump!
+Enjoy your journey, but prepare thyself, because nothing beats making your first hyperspace jump!!
+This automatically ends once you are within the vicinity of your destination, but the distance to travel is still huge, so don't forget to use the Stardreamer buttons to quickly pass the time.
+Auto-docking is supported, and once you've boarded, you'll get details of goods sold to reap the biggest profits.
+Before you begin looking for another trade route, remember to refuel your ship; otherwise, you won't be able to make another hyperspace jump!

-I love is exploring the universe.
+I love exploring the universe.
 Hang on, what's that dot?
 Zoomed in... and saw this beauty!!

 But Is It Any Good?

-Stick with it and, after earning lots of money, you should consider checking out the Bulletin Board.
+Stick with it and, after earning lots of money, consider checking out the Bulletin Board.
 It's here you can upgrade your ship or search for jobs like transporting passengers, helping to find a missing person, mining, military work or information.
-Heck, there is even a black market for those without a conscience where you can trade slaves, weapons, narcotics, or even be an assassin.
-However, this dark lifestyle will definitely take you into dangerous waters so will almost certainly attract the attention of the law.
+There is even a black market for those without a conscience - trade slaves, weapons, narcotics, or even be assassins.
+However, this dark lifestyle will definitely take you into dangerous waters, so it will almost certainly attract the attention of the law.
 Are you ready for that kinda heat, bad boy?

-Frontier is one heck of a game and one with immense potential and I'm hoping this feature will regenerate your interest to play.
+Frontier is one heck of a game and one with immense potential, and I'm hoping this feature will regenerate your interest in playing.
 Frontier is all about progression and making the right choices to build up your own empire.
-Don't expect to jump into the pilot's seat and see the entire universe in one sitting because will take time, money and commitment.
-Frontier: Elite II is jaw-dropping and quite literally one of the best games, ever.
+Don't expect to jump into the pilot's seat and see the entire universe in one sitting because it will take time, money and commitment.
+Frontier: Elite II is jaw-dropping and quite literally one of the best games ever.

-Grab yourself a slice of creation and play this immense game which you can find on either floppy or your hard drive.
-The manual is available on AtariMania and you can catch a glimpse of the 16-bit universe right now......
+Grab yourself a slice of creation and play this immense game, which you can play off floppy or a hard drive.
+The manual is available on AtariMania, and you can catch a glimpse of the 16-bit universe right now...